 - Impact and Explosion Effects

 - Survivability Engineering

-GSL operates a number of unique laboratory and research facilities, including the world’s most powerful centrifuge dedicated to engineering and scientific research.
+GSL operates a number of unique laboratory and research facilities dedicated to providing world-class engineering and scientific research.

 U.S. Army Corps of Engineers - Engineer Research & Development Center